uyousafzai54/uyousafzai54/README.md

 # Hi, I'm Umar Yousafzai 👋

 I'm a Software Engineering student at the University of Waterloo.
 I'm currently working at [Carta's](https://carta.com/) Service Infrastructure Team as a Software Engineering Intern.
+I am also a Project Developer in UW Blueprint where I'm building a camp booking system for [Focus on Nature](https://github.com/carta/carta-grpc-python/blob/master/carta/grpc/interceptor/server/logging.py#L81)

 Previously, I worked as a Full Stack Developer for the [Flight Deck](https://www.theflightdeck.ca/) in RCAF's Aerospace Warfare Centre (RWAC) where I created v5 of [COVID CTRL](http://covid.theflightdeck.ca/), a COVID-19 risk assessment tool used throughout the RCAF.
 I have also worked as a summer student at the Princess Margaret Cancer Centre where I researched deformable image registrations in RayStation for online adaptive radiotherapy in liver cancer patients.